bourumir-wyngs/rs-opw-kinematics/README.md

 Constraints are tested for the range from -2&pi; to 2&pi;, but as angles repeat with period of 2&pi;, the constraint from -&pi; to &pi; already permits free rotation, covering any angle.

+# Jakobian, torgues and velocities
+Since 1.3.0, it is possible to obtain the Jakobian that represents the relationship between the joint velocities and the end-effector velocities.
+The computed Jakobian object provides:
+- Joint velocities required to achieve a desired end-effector velocity.
+- Joint torques required to achieve a desired end-effector force/torque.

+The same Joints structure is reused, the six values now representing either angular velocities in radians per second or torgues in Newton meters.
+For the end effector, it is possible to use either nalgebra Isometry3 or Vector6, both defining velocities in m/s or rotations in N m.

+These values are useful when path planning for a robot that needs to move very swiftly, to prevent overspeed or overtorgue of individual joints.

+# The tool and the base
+Since 1.3.0, robot can be equipped with the tool, defined as Isometry3.
+The tool isometry defines both additional translation and additional rotation.
+The "pose" as defined in forward and inverse kinematics now becomes the pose of the tool center point, not any part of the robot.
+The robot can also be placed on a base, further supporting the conditions much closer to the real industrial environment.

+"Robot with the tool" and "Robot on the base" can be constructed around any Kinematics trait, and implement the Kinematics trait themselves.
+It is possible to cascade them.

 # Example

 Cargo.toml: